bioidiap/bob.bio.base/doc/vanilla_biometrics_intro.rst

 Following the structure of
-`pipelines of scikit-learn <https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html>`__, a Transformer is a class that must implement a :py:meth:`Transformer.transform` and a :py:meth:`Transformer.fit` method.
+`pipelines of scikit-learn <https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html>`__, a Transformer is a class that must implement a ``Transformer.transform`` and a :py:meth:`Transformer.fit` method.
 This class represents a simple operation that can be applied to data, like preprocessing of a sample or extraction of a feature vector from data.